keephacking/WinLoaderJs/README.md

 `npm install --save rxjs`

-2. add `WinLoaderMod` in your app.js file
+2. add `winLoaderModule` in your app.js file

 3.check the demo example for more info.